mbuguaWanjiku/JohnJokes/README.md

 + npm run test for tests

+## Implementation

+### Backend - Is divided into three layers namely
++ Apis - controllers or routes

++ core -implementation of the business logic

++ services - used by core to fetch data

++ validators - used by controllers (apis) to validate request body

+### Frontend - Is divided into three layers

++ services - fetch data from the api

++ containers

++ components

-I was unable to fully test the modules due to time constraint.
+## I was unable to fully test the modules due to time constraint.